 Variable costs, on the other hand, can be influenced.
-In most modern production companies, the highest variable costs are material costs, and account for more than 70% of the overall manufacturing costs and over 50% of operating costs.
+In most modern production companies, the highest variable costs are material costs, which account for more than 70% of the overall manufacturing costs and over 50% of operating costs.

 In other words: only bottleneck resources should always be running, other resources should only be running when they are needed.
 This is the cheapest production method and the secret of the Toyota Production System, i.e. tact time production - the basis for process synchronization and just-in-time production.

 In an orchestra there is one conductor who gives the tact for all musicians and ensures that the result (music) is harmonious.
-In a factory you have a similar situation, to ensure the harmonious flow of a synchronized production, there should only be one tact-giver (planner).
+In a factory you have a similar situation, to ensure the harmonious flow of a synchronized production, there should be only one tact-giver (planner).
 Multiple planners would result in the disharmony of high inventories due to push production.

 The planner (tact-giver) should maintain a bird’s-eye perspective to set the most efficient pace for production and decide the specifications for each resource: making sure that the production is lean, producing only what is needed, when needed and in the amount needed.